Search within:

 However, before you begin looking at rentals, you may want to have a list of "necessities".
 Here are just a few questions you may want to consider before signing a lease.
 When you call about a place, ask about your preferences before arranging to see it.
 Taking the time to make a list of preferences before you start your search will save you time in your search process.

-• Is off-street parking available and does it cost extra?
+• Does parking cost extra?

 Signing a Lease